Zach Metsa: Professional

 After guiding the Bobcats to a National Championship victory as team captain in the 2022–23 season, Metsa embarked on his professional career in signing a two-year contract with the Rochester Americans of the AHL on April 13, 2023.
 He immediately joined the Americans for the remainder of their playoff run.

-On July 1, 2025, Metsa secured a NHL contract, signing a one-year, two-way deal with the Americans affiliate, the Buffalo Sabres.
+On July 1, 2025, Metsa secured an NHL contract, signing a one-year, two-way deal with the Americans affiliate, the Buffalo Sabres.
+Metsa scored his first NHL goal on January 6, 2026 versus Vancouver.

 Personal life

 Metsa was born to Tom Metsa and Lisa Driscoll.
 His father, Tom, played hockey at Hamline University.